Lutsen Mountains: History and future plans

-2017 Expansion Plan
+2017 expansion plan

 Citing the need to compete with ski resorts out West, Lutsen Mountains began considering expansion as early as 2014, when it began drafting a development plan and meeting with tribal leaders.
 In December 2014, it was announced that Lutsen would begin its expansion and modernization efforts by purchasing and installing a $7 million Doppelmayr 8-passenger high-speed gondola to bring skiers between Eagle and Moose Mountains, replacing the current PHB Hall Skycruiser model, which was installed as a used lift in the late 1980s.
 The upgraded gondola opened in 2015.

 In 2017, Lutsen Mountains applied for a Special Use Permit from the U.S. Forest Service outlining proposed development of 495 acres of the Superior National Forest.
 The plan included two new base facilities, seven chairlifts, two new snowmaking reservoirs, and more; much of this development would occur on the south face of Moose Mountain.
 The announcement garnered immediate attention, given a request to expand a ski resort on public land is unusual in the Midwest.
 Lutsen Mountains was also the largest Midwestern ski resort at the time of announcement.

 The proposal drew 560 public comments by December 2021, with local tourism boosters and businesses in favor, while environmental advocates and tribal groups with treaty rights to the land opposed the plan.
 When the Cook County Chamber of Commerce came out in support of expansion, the Grand Portage Band of Lake Superior Chippewa sent a letter to the board criticizing dismissal of the historic use of the land by the Ojibwe people.
 Superior Highland Backcountry, a backcountry skiing organization, offered a low-impact alternative supported by tribal leaders: a hut-to-hut trail system abiding by current public land practices.